adamierymenko/headhunter/README.md

 You get the idea.

-Node that some place names might not be unique, so you'll still have to more deeply research anyone who matches to make sure they're actually where you think they are.
+Note that some place names might not be unique, so you'll still have to more deeply research anyone who matches to make sure they're actually where you think they are.